marijnh/Eloquent-JavaScript/04_data.md

 {{id array_methods}}

-This example demonstrates two methods you can use to manipulate arrays:
+This example demonstrates two methods you can use to manipulate arrays.

 ```
 let sequence = [1, 2, 3];